Economy of ancient Tamil country: Role of the state

+These ports were cited by Pliny (early 1st century CE and Ptolemy (2nd century AD) also.

 To collect revenue from commerce, the state installed customs checkposts (sungachavadi) along the highways and the ports.
 In the ports, duty was collected on inland goods, before being exported, and on overseas goods meant for the local markets, which were stamped with the official seal before being allowed into the country.
 The volume of trade in the port cities was high enough to warrant a large workforce to monitor and assess the goods.
 The state issued licenses to liquor shops, which were required to fly the license flag outside their premises.
 Flags were used by foreign merchants too, to indicate the nature of goods they were selling.
 The state also kept records of the weights and counts of all the goods sold by merchants.
 One of the significant aspects of the state intervention in commerce was that it reinforced the authority of the ruler.